 - Ryuichi TAKAHASHI, Kenta KANDA, Yuji KIHARA, Hajime OHIWA:

 ...We called the machine "hardwired microcode machine(HM^2)" for the first time in this paper.

 HM^2 contains an FSM that generates horizontal microcode.

 IEEE Proc.
 MSE 1999: International Conference on

-...The second English paper introducing the horizontal microcode like state assignment for the control unit.
+...The second English paper introducing horizontal microcode like state assignment for an FSM.